Create and edit modules

 - In the dialog box, click the What would you like to build today? dropdown menu and select Module.

 - Select whether this module will be a local module or global module.
 If you create a global module, editing this module's content will update every location where the module is used.

 - Enter a file name for your module, then click Create.

 By default, the content editor will reference a module using the name it was given in the design manager.
 If you want your module to use a different name in the content editor, you can do so by entering a label.

 Add fields to your module

-Add fields to the module to set the module's content and make it editable in HubSpot's content editors.
-Learn more about individual fields and how to implement them.
+Add fields to the module to set the module's content and make it editable in the content editor.
+Learn more about available field types.

 - In the module inspector on the right, click the Add field